CaymanFreeman/Clikr/README.md

 ## Compatibility

 EasyAutoClicker is compatible with both Windows and Linux.
-Since [pynput](https://pynput.readthedocs.io/en/latest/index.html) is used for input callbacks and controls, Wayland support will be provided under Xwayland as described [here](https://pynput.readthedocs.io/en/latest/limitations.html).
-However, this results in very limited functionality due to its isolation from the rest of the system, making Wayland not well-supported.
+Since [pynput](https://pynput.readthedocs.io/en/latest/index.html) is used for input callbacks and controls, Wayland support will be provided under Xwayland with limited functionality as described [here](https://pynput.readthedocs.io/en/latest/limitations.html).

 ## Settings